 What’s the best time to visit Saint Petersburg?

 The best time to visit Saint Petersburg varies by what you’re looking for.
 The two best seasons to see the city when you have just one day are summer and spring.
-The summer months are hosts to great weather, but large tourist crowds that take over the city, with some locals leaving for most of August.
+The summer months are hosts to great weather, but large tourist crowds take over the city, with some locals leaving for most of August.
 Spring, which comes late to this northern city, is host to a series of festivals and holidays and is a great time to see the city while avoiding the summer crowds.
 Due to extreme cold and unreliable weather, avoiding Saint Petersburg during winter and autumn would be wise.

 What’s good to know about Saint Petersburg?